 The Political Climate in Windham, CT is Somewhat liberal.

 Windham County, CT is Leaning conservative.
-In Windham County, CT 42.9% of the people voted Democrat in the last presidential election, 50.7% voted Republican, and the remaining 6.5% voted Independent.
+In Windham County, CT 42.9% of the people voted Democrat in the last presidential election, 50.7% voted for the Republican Party, and the remaining 6.5% voted Independent.

 Windham county flipped Republican in the most recent Presidential election, after voting Democratic in the previous four.